-210 שט Listening and Speaking 2 Credit Hours: 3 Prereauisite: 210 שעס courses designed for Listening and Speaking skills.
+Credit Hours: 3 Prerequisite: 210 роци

+This course is the second of four courses designed for Listening and Speaking skills.
 This course seeks to train student to listen to the Persian language, and to speak correctly by listening to the native speakers.
 Students are trained to speak and make conversations.